Working Together To Stop Bullying

 Different options for assessing the students:

-The student responded to questions in an appropriate manner.
+The student asked or responded to questions appropriately and thoughtfully.

 MITECS COMPETENCIES & ISTE STANDARDS